athrvk/InternTask/README.md

 -> xlwings library does not have event listners, so handling input events is hardcoded

--> No multi-threading support.
-Excel freezes* if the program read/writes while the user also enters the value in a cell
+-> Excel freezes* if the program read/writes while the user also enters the value in a cell

 *(for random period, on average 3 seconds; but restores itself back and continues to run without any error)